|

 that discovery of iron in India was indeed independent and was achieved at different

+regions simultaneously.
 If iron began to be produced in India as the book suggests then surely there

 must be enough raw material available in the vicinity of the growth centers.